 - Try this warming soup with shredded rotisserie chicken for even easier preparation!

-- Serve with a slice or your favorite loaf and We also have a delicious vegetarian-friendly chili.
+- We also have a delicious vegetarian-friendly chili.

 - Even if you made a massive pot of chili you may still have some Thanksgiving turkey leftover.
 Give these easy turkey wraps a try for lunch.